brigademate/legal/PRIVACY_POLICY.md

 ### 2.6 Technical Data
 Firebase and Expo may process technical data such as IP address, device information, app version, and error logs to provide and secure the service.

+### 2.7 Billing and Plan Data
+To provide subscription access and enforce Free/Pro limits, we may process:
+- subscription identifiers (internal and store-side);
+- billing event records (for example purchase, renewal, cancellation, expiration, refund);
+- entitlement status and period dates;
+- product identifiers and platform source (web / app store / google play).

+For App Store / Google Play purchases, payment card data is processed by the store provider, not by BrigadeMate servers.

 ## 3. Data Sources
 - Data you enter directly (profile, projects, contacts, notes).